 The Gold temperament is going to plan everything in great detail.

-The Orange is going to just do whatever needs to be done in the moment.
+The Orange is going just to do whatever needs to be done at the moment.

 “Ima beat you…or at least beat myself!”